gluster/glusterdocs/docs/Administrator-Guide/arbiter-volumes-and-quorum.md

 ```

 The arbiter brick will store only the file/directory names  (i.e. the tree structure)
-and extended attributes (metadata) but not any data. i.e. the file size
+and extended attributes (metadata) but not any data, i.e. the file size
 (as shown by `ls -l`) will be zero bytes.
 It will also store other gluster
-metadata like the .glusterfs folder and its contents.
+metadata like the `.glusterfs` folder and its contents.

 _**Note:** Enabling the arbiter feature **automatically** configures_
 _client-quorum to 'auto'.
 This setting is **not** to be changed._